-We have an hourly cleaning schedule, where all regularly used “touch-points” are cleaned and sanitised.
+We have an regular cleaning schedule, where all “touch-points” are cleaned and sanitised.
 This includes door handles, light switches, hand-rails, kitchen appliances and work surfaces, toilet flush handles, taps etc. A full clean of the entire office is completed daily, with a deep clean fortnightly.
 We ask all of our staff not to share cups, cutlery or crockery without thorough cleaning first.
 Although toilets and lavatories are cleaned regularly we ask all of our staff to use the provided disinfectant before and after use, and to also clean and disinfect their own work-stations on a daily basis.
 No sharing of workstations or computer equipment is permitted, without full sanitisation having been completed first.

 Hand washing facilities and hand sanitisers are widely available throughout our offices.

 Upon entry to the office in the morning, each staff member is required to have their temperature checked and recorded, and the same applies to any visitors during the day.
 Anyone displaying a high temperature (37.7 degrees Centigrade or above) is asked to leave the premises, return home and call 111 for advice.

 Visitors are restricted to one person in reception at a time, and we insist that face-coverings are worn in all communal areas of our buildings.

 The safety of our care staff

 Additional training has been provided to our care workers in areas such as donning and doffing PPE.
 Further reference and guidance is available from Public Health England, including helpful videos on the donning and doffing procedures.